Fiserv/exchange/docs/getting-started/backtosales.md

 }
 ```

-However, this will be dependant on the configuration of the documents.
-If mandatory meta data has been configured for the document, this must be added in the request body under a `document_data` object.
+However, this request body will be dependant on the configuration of the documents.
+If mandatory meta data has been configured for the document, this must be added in the request body under a `document_data` object, seen below.

 ```
 {